The Big Island

 Famous for their Portuguese bean soup, this place is also known for its local comfort food.
 For lunch, pair their soup with one of their loco moco plates - the corned beef hash was my favorite!

 If you're driving through or staying at a resort on the Kohala coast, Lava Lava Beach Club is a must visit!
-While the menu may be limited and the prices on the higher end, what you're truly paying for is the experience.
-Located right on the beach, Lava Lava offers some of the best sunset views.
+While the menu may be limited and the prices on the higher end, what you're truly paying for is the experience and the beautiful sunset views.

 Where To Eat